adamsilver/fdpb/02-a-checkout-flow.md

 };
 ```

 When the checkbox is clicked, we need to check whether it's checked or not.
 If it is then we need to hide the billing address.
 If it's not we need to show it.
-Not only do we hide it with CSS, but we also inform screen readers that it is hidden setting the `aria-hidden` attribute to `true`.

 ```JS
 CheckboxCollapser.prototype.onCheckboxClick = function(e) {